AdobeDocs/release-notes.en/template.md

 * Fix
 * Fix

-## [!DNL Experience Manager] {#aem}
+## Experience Manager {#aem}

-ricks edits New features, fixes, and updates in [!DNL Adobe Experience Manager].
+New features, fixes, and updates in Adobe Experience Manager.
 Adobe recommends customers with on-premise deployments to deploy the latest patches to ensure higher stability, security, and performance.

 ### Product releases